icon_megaphone

 8. Marketing

-Local SEO: Optimize your online listings, especially Google My Business, to rank for local search terms.
+• Enhanced Local SEO: Optimize your online listings, especially Google Business Profile, to rank for local search terms.

 9. Milestones